-Visit schedule and content should follow the American Academy of Pediatrics Recommendations for Preventive Pediatric Health Care.
+Visit schedule and content should follow the American Academy of Pediatrics (AAP) Recommendations for Preventive Pediatric Health Care.
 Higher-risk newborns may need to be seen more often.
 See Appendix I for a list of information recommended to be shared between pediatric and obstetric care providers.
 Note that new acute illnesses are excluded from bundle payment.
+Care should consider a person and family's culture and be culturally humble.

-Visits should at a minimum include the following services:
+Visits should at a minimum include the following services although this list is not exhaustive: